library(Colossus)

 Equation Expression

-Generally a survival model is defined by using a Surv object, initialized with the interval and event columns, and a list of columns.
+Generally, a survival model is defined by using a Surv object, initialized with the interval and event columns, and a list of columns.
 Because Colossus can handle much more complicated models, the definition has to be more complicated.
-Instead of a Surv object, the model is specified with ‘cox’ or ‘poisson’.
-Based on the number of entries, the format of the time interval is assumed.
+Instead of a Surv object, the model is specified with ‘cox’, ‘poisson’, or ‘finegray’, each also including a strata option.
 The right side of the equation is listed similarly.
-Columns are added to subterm types (loglinear, linear, plinear).
+Columns are added to subterm types (loglinear, linear, plinear, etc.).
 Each subterm has a list of columns and a term number.
-Finally the method to combine terms is added as a separate item (multiplicative, additive).
-To prevent any issues with function definitions, the model equation is stored in a string.
+Finally, the method to combine terms is added as a separate item (multiplicative, additive, etc.).

 The following expressions are equivalent.